-The WSIB, a board-governed trust agency under the Agencies and Appointments Directive of the Government of Ontario, is legislated to administer the Province's no-fault workplace injury and illness insurance system under the Workplace Safety and Insurance Act, 1997 (Ontario) (the "WSIA").
+The WSIB, a board-governed trust agency under the Agencies and Appointments Directive of the Government of Ontario, is legislated to administer the Province's no-fault workplace injury and illness insurance system under the WSIA.

 When an injury or illness happens on the job, we move quickly to provide wage-loss benefits, medical coverage and help workers get back to work.
 We support the promotion of workplace health and safety and strive to make Ontario a safer place to work.